sagitaninta/MSc_Project/Obtaining genotype posterior probabilities.md

 Working with ancient DNA and low coverage samples can lead to uncertainty in genotype calls.
 One way to account for
 this uncertainty in the data is to maintain it in downstream analses and to weight any calculations by the genotype posterior
-probabilities, rather than doing a traditional genotype call.
+probabilities, rather than genotype calling.
 This can be done using ANGSD to obtain genotype likelihoods and
-then transforming these into posterior probabilities.
+then transforming these values into posterior probabilities.

 ## Running ANGSD to get genotype likelihoods

 ### Step 1: Creating a sites file for ANGSD (if running on a subset of the genome)

 ANGSD allows filtering by both chromsome (requires an indexed bam) or by particular sites.
-This requires an angsd file which
+Filtering by sites requires an angsd sites file (1-based) which
 can easily be created from a bed file using awk and then indexed with angsd http://www.popgen.dk/angsd/index.php/Sites

-1. Use awk to convert bed file with co-ordinates into an angsd site file:
+1. Use awk to convert bed file with co-ordinates of interest into an angsd site file:
 ```linux
 awk '{print $1 "\t" $2+1 "\t" $3}' input.bed > angsd.file
 ```